Maria Howard, Duchess of Norfolk: Marriages

 Widowed on 23 December 1732, the Duchess married Peregrine Widdrington in November 1733.
 He was the brother of William Widdrington, the 4th and last Baron Widdrington of Blankney, and had taken part in the Jacobite Rising of 1715.
 The marriage was announced in The Gentleman's Magazine but not recorded in a parish register, suggesting they were married by a Catholic priest.
 The refusal to legitimate the marriage caused Howard to split from some Jesuit acquaintances, and might have been a means to protect her financial independence after the problems of her first marriage.

 Howard decided to build a new house at Arlington Street in London, purchasing land in 1734.
 She employed James Gibbs as architect, and commissioned a marble fireplace from John Michael Rysbrack.
 Whilst the construction was underway, she lived on Pall Mall.
 The work was completed in 1740, with skilled craftsmen working on the interior.
 The house was partially demolished in the 1930s and now serves as the clubhouse for the Royal Over-Seas League.
 Widdrington died in 1748.
 By this point, Howard was an absentee landlord, managing her northern estates from London.
 The last recorded time she was in Stonyhurst was 1734.
 She continued to support Jacobite initiatives, but was not linked to the rising of 1745.

 Death and legacy

-Howard is variously recorded as dying in Preston or Tunbridge Wells or London on 17 or 25 September 1754.
+She is variously recorded as dying in Preston or Tunbridge Wells or London on 17 or 25 September 1754.
+Her body is buried in the Shireburn Chapel at All Hallows Church, Gt Mitton, Lancashire.
 She died the last Shireburn, though the line continued through her heir and first cousin-once-removed Edward Weld, father of Thomas Weld (of Lulworth).
 She left property in Lancashire, London, Middlesex, Northumberland and Yorkshire, as well as estates in Blackburn, Ormskirk and the Isle of Man.

 The 34 piece silver-gilt toilet service made in 1708, and presented by her father to the Duchess of Norfolk on her marriage, was granted an export licence to Australia in 2012, despite objections by the Victoria and Albert Museum.
 It was valued at £1,380,000.